What to Do When Your Child Refuses to Eat Fruit and Vegetables

 A poll of 2,000 parents of kids aged 10 and under found that 41% have stopped trying to get their little ones to eat nutritiously; because they’re more focused on getting them to eat full stop.

-We should bear in mind that most adults fail to consume five-a-day themselves – making it even more difficult to instill healthy habits in the next generation.
+We should bear in mind that most adults fail to consume five-a-day themselves – making it even more difficult to instil healthy habits in the next generation

 According to a study by Diabetes UK, less than one in five adults manage this modest daily target.